Jerusalem International Airport: History

-Atarot settlement plan
+Israeli settlement planning

 A planning committee was scheduled to discuss on 6 December 2021, a proposal for 9,000 housing units.
 The site is between the Beit Hanina and Kafr Aqab, the "last free space for development left for Palestinians in the Jerusalem area."

-However on 25 November 2021, under pressure from the Biden administration in the United States, Israel has shelved plans to redevelop Jerusalem airport site.
+However, on 25 November 2021, under pressure from the Biden administration in the United States, Israel has shelved plans to redevelop Jerusalem airport site.